Learning from flowsheets: A generative transformer model for autocompletion of flowsheets: Introduction

 We propose a novel methodology enabling autocompletion of chemical process flowsheets by learning the structure and patterns from a dataset of process flow diagrams~(PFDs) using a transformer-based NLP model.
 The underlying idea of our approach is to apply causal language modeling to autocomplete flowsheets comparable to sentence completion or, in general, text generation of human language.
 We mine and digitize PFDs from literature and also generate an additional synthetic PFD dataset.
 In order to train and deploy the transformer model on complex flowsheet topologies, we represent PFDs using our recent extension of the text-based Simplified Flowsheet Input-Line Entry-System~(SFILES) 2.0~\cite{d'Anterroches2006,GabrielVogel}.
 Eventually, the proposed flowsheet-completion approach aims to provide engineers with recommendations for the flowsheet structure during AI-assisted iterative process synthesis.
 In comparison to the work by Oeing et al.~\cite{Oeing2022}, we train a transformer model that learns from whole flowsheets rather than training an RNN on linear sequences.
 In particular, the SFILES~2.0 format allows us to represent and learn from complex flowsheet topologies including recycles and branchings (e.g., in distillation columns) while the previous work is limited to linear sequences.
 In addition, our model has a maximum input length of 512 unit operations per flowsheet compared to 6 units in the previous work.
 Likewise, our approach also autocompletes complete flowsheets (incl. complex recycles and branching) compared to the prediction of the next unit operation.
 Finally, we train our model on a comprehensive dataset of over 8,000 PFDs compared to 35 P\&IDs.

 The remainder of this paper is structured as follows: In Section~\ref{sec:background}, we briefly explain the transformer architecture and the used flowsheet representations.
 Section~\ref{sec:GFT} explains all components of the flowsheet completion model, called Generative Flowsheet Transformer.
 Afterward, the used data for pre-training and fine-tuning of the model as well as the training procedure and results are described in Sections~\ref{sec:data} and~\ref{sec:results_training}.
 In Section~\ref{sec:results_completion}, we demonstrate the autocompletion technique using illustrative examples.
+In Section~\ref{sec:limitations} we also point out the current limitations of the proposed model regarding applicability in a context of realistic design problems and discuss the next essential steps that need to be taken to develop a more intelligent model.